DanielaValero/second-brain/notes/03-projects 📅/post-technical-assessments/interview-questions.md

 * What type of personalities generally work well within your team?

-## As an interviewer or intervewiee
+## As an interviewer or interviewee
 * What do you like most and you dislike most about what you do?

 **1. How will I fail?**